theuser27/satomi/README.md

 `satomi.hpp` for C++20 (mirroring `<atomic>` which is also `constexpr`)

 ## Why does this exist?
-TL;DR: portable lock-less 16 byte atomics don't exist (with the exception of [boost.atomic](https://github.com/boostorg/atomic)) at the time of writing.
+Portable lock-less 16 byte atomics on x86 don't exist (with the exception of [boost.atomic](https://github.com/boostorg/atomic)) at the time of writing.
+This library was created to unify behaviours across compilers, while being simple to use and maintain.

-Every compiler has a different opinion on lock-less 16 byte atomics and they rarely align with the others.
 From the big 3:
- - Clang supports them but they are hidden behind a compiler flag (`-mcx16`),
+ - Clang is the only one with support for them but they are hidden behind a compiler flag (`-mcx16`),
  - MSVC doesn't guarantee them because changing that will constitute an [ABI break](https://developercommunity.visualstudio.com/t/optimize-stdatomic-for-16-byte-types-use-interlock/498970#T-N1528823) (but they're enabled in atomic_ref),
- - GCC [doesn't even honour compiler flags](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=80878) to force generation of desired assembly, so the only way to get the correct behaviour is to use the old `__sync` builtins, which the `__atomic` builtins were supposed to replace.
+ - GCC [doesn't honour -mcx16](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=80878) to force generation of desired assembly, so the only way to get the correct behaviour is to use the old `__sync` builtins, which the `__atomic` builtins were supposed to replace.

 For a more in-depth analysis I recommend reading [Timur Doumler's blog post](https://timur.audio/dwcas-in-c) on the matter.

-This library was created to unify behaviours across compilers, while being simple to use and maintain.

 ---